ZeniStudios/ZeniStudios/README.md

 # Hello there! 👋

 I'm ZeniStudios, a self-taught Python developer specialized in automation.
-With a strong passion for coding, I have developed a knack for automating mundane tasks and streamlining processes to increase efficiency and productivity.
+Beyond coding, I wear multiple hats - I'm a YouTuber, Content Creator, and a Musician.
+With a strong passion for both coding and creativity, I've been able to channel my diverse interests into a range of projects and platforms.

 ## 🚀 Skills and Expertise